perladvent/perldotcom/content/article/_pub_2001_10_31_lighter.md

 {
+   "tags" : [],
    "thumbnail" : "/images/_pub_2001_10_31_lighter/111-perlcpan.jpg",
+   "date" : "2001-10-31T00:00:00-08:00",
+   "categories" : "cpan",
    "image" : null,
-   "date" : "2001-10-31T00:00:00-08:00",
-   "categories" : "CPAN",
-   "authors" : [
-      "alex-gough"
-   ],
    "title" : "The Lighter Side of CPAN",
-   "tags" : [],
    "slug" : "/pub/2001/10/31/lighter.html",
-   "draft" : null,
    "description" : " Programming can be a stressful game.
 We sit at our machines, day in, day out, endlessly staring at a monitor fathoming where that last devious bug has buried itself.
-It's not surprising then that sometimes it gets to be..."
+It's not surprising then that sometimes it gets to be...", "draft" : null,
+   "authors" : [
+      "alex-gough"
+   ]
 }